Accessibility

 Wheelchair

 If wheelchair assistance is required while at the Buffalo Airport, passengers should make advance arrangements with their airline.
-Or, at the airport, for all airlines except jetBlue, call (716) 633-3726: Jet Blue passengers should make advance arrangements with this airline.

 Cars standing (not actively loading or unloading at the curb fronts) in the “drop-off” or “pick-up” lane will be ticketed.
 Unattended vehicles will be towed at the owner’s expense.
 Use FREE cell phone lot on Holtz Road next to Economy Parking Lot to wait for your party’s flight to arrive.